jandroav/macos-config/README.md

 ### :apple: apps

+* [Ghostty](https://github.com/ghostty-org/ghostty): Ghostty is a terminal emulator that differentiates itself by being fast, feature-rich, and native.
+While there are many excellent terminal emulators available, they all force you to choose between speed, features, or native UIs.
+Ghostty provides all three
 * [Raycast](https://www.raycast.com/): Raycast is a powerful, keyboard-driven productivity tool for macOS that lets users quickly perform tasks, run commands, and manage workflows through an intuitive launcher interface.
 * [Meeter](https://apps.apple.com/de/app/meeter-for-zoom-teams-co/id1510445899?l=en-GB&mt=12): Meeter is a macOS app that centralizes all your calendar events and online meeting links, enabling you to quickly join meetings from various platforms like Zoom, Google Meet, or Microsoft Teams in one click.
 * [Latest](https://apps.apple.com/de/app/meeter-for-zoom-teams-co/id1510445899?l=en-GB&mt=12): Software and apps update checker.